-When this occurs, the forces may result in bony or soft tissue injuries such as in the disc, ligaments, tendons, neck muscles and nerve roots.
+When this occurs, the forces may result in injuries to bony or soft tissues such as in the neck muscles, disc, tendons, ligaments, and nerve roots.

-Grade 3: Pain, stiffness or tenderness and neurological signs of injury, such as changes to the reflexes or weakness in the arms
+- Grade 3: Pain, tenderness or stiffness and neurological signs of injury, such as changes to the reflexes or weakness experienced in the arms.

-Grade 4: Pain and fracture or dislocation of the neck.
+- Grade 4: Pain, fracture or dislocation of the neck.

-The most common symptoms after a whiplash injury are neck pain or stiffness.
-This can occur immediately after the injury or even after a few days.
-Also do note that whiplash can also occur at relatively low speed crashes.
+Because the soft tissues in the neck become stretched and strained, a number of symptoms can also occur following whiplash injury.
+Symptoms after the initial trauma can occur immediately after the injury or even after a few days.
+Additionally, do note that whiplash can also occur at relatively low-speed crashes.

 - Pain in the shoulders and arms